johnfawole/courses/eth-101/lesson-eth-6.md

 Let's check out the folder structure from Hardhat. `contracts` will be where our contracts go, `scripts` is where our scripts will live that allow us deploy our contract, and `test` is for any testing we would like to do.

-6. Delete `Greet.sol` from the contract folder, delete `sample-script.js` from scripts, and `sample-test.js` from the test folder.
+6. Delete `Greeter.sol` from the contracts folder, delete `sample-script.js` from scripts, and `sample-test.js` from the test folder.

 We're almost at the finish line.
 We're now going to setup our hardhat config and our environment variables.